projectcontour/contour/changelogs/unreleased/4966-izturn-docs.md

-Change the default controller name from `projectcontour.io/projectcontour/contour` to `projectcontour.io/gateway-controller`
+Gateway API: change the default controller name from `projectcontour.io/projectcontour/contour` to `projectcontour.io/gateway-controller` for static provisioning.